Elizabeth Langhorne Lewis

 Elizabeth Dabney Langhorne Lewis (9 December 1851 – 30 January 1946) was the founder of the Lynchburg Equal Suffrage League and vice-president of the Equal Suffrage League of Virginia.
 She was also one of the founders of the Virginia League of Women Voters.

 Early life

 Elizabeth Dabney Langhorne was born in 1851 in Botetourt County, Virginia.
-As a child, she lived in Lynchburg.
-She went to private schools in Lynchburg and Charlottesville.
-As a young woman, she taught in a number of schools in the Lynchburg area.
-In August 1873 she married John Henry Lewis.
-He was a civil war veteran and an attorney.
-Lewis was elected president of the Lynchburg Women's Club twice.
-She was an accomplished pianist and was active in the Lynchburg artistic community.
+As a child, she lived in Lynchburg, Virginia, and attended private schools in Lynchburg and Charlottesville.
+As a young woman, Langhorne taught in a number of schools in the Lynchburg area.
+She was also an accomplished pianist and an active member in the Lynchburg artistic community.
+In August 1873, Langhorne married John Henry Lewis, a civil war veteran and attorney.
+Later in life, Elizabeth Langhorne Lewis was elected president of the Lynchburg Women's Club twice.